 I acknowledge that there is no explicit suggestion by Mr J and Miss S in their statement that the sales representative specifically led them to believe at the Time of Sale that they could expect a financial gain or profit from the sale of the Allocated Property.
 And, the Lender may argue, in response to this provisional decision, that the wording used in the statement is simply a factual description of how the membership worked.
-But, Mr J and Miss S have said that the sales representative told them they were making a further investment and increasing what they 'owned'.
+But, Mr J and Miss S have said that the sales representative told them they were 'increasing their property portfolio' and have referred to an 'increase in their ownership'.